BiomedSciAI/fuse-drug/fusedrug_examples/interaction/drug_target/affinity_prediction/PLM_DTI/README.md

 In order to use this data:
 1. Download and extract the large zip archive in the Zenodo link above.
 2. Set the environment variable `DTI_BENCHMARK_DATA` to the local path to which you downloaded the file.
-3. Run training using the config file `python runner.py --config_path=configs/config_dti_benchmark.yaml`.
-Note the namespace "benchmark_data" in the config in which you can select one of 4 different train/validation/test set splits:
+3. Run training using the config file `python runner.py --config-path=configs --config-name=config_dti_benchmark`.
+Note the namespace "benchmark_data" in the `config_dti_benchmark.yaml` config file in which you can select one of 4 different train/validation/test set splits:
     * lenient - an entity unique to a set is a pair of ligand and target.
     * cold ligand - an entity unique to a set is a ligand (more restrictive than lenient)
     * cold target - an entity unique to a set is a target (more restrictive than lenient)
     * temporal - the sets are separated by the date range in which the assay was performed

+* Note that since the dataset is very large, the code requires significant CPU memory to work.
+We used a job with 400GB of RAM.
+* Also note that it takes a while (up to several hours) for training to start, because of significant overhead in loading and preprocessing data.

 To run training followed by test inference, simply run `python runner.py`.
 Unless specified otherwise as an argument, the default parameter file found under `confings/config.yaml` is used.
 Note that you are expected to set the environment variable `DTI_RESULTS` to a local path of your choice.
 Results will be saved there.

+To run in test only mode, for example using with out DTI benchmark config, run:
+`python runner.py --config-path=configs --config-name=config_dti_benchmark +test.checkpoint=/path/to/trained/model.ckpt`,
+pointing to an already trained model file path.